Sindiewen/Project-Neo-SF-3/README.md

 # Project-Neo-SF-3
 This is the github repo for the Neo SF-3 group project for the class CS177 fall 2019.

 As of December 13th 2019, the project is complete and active development will cease (the semester is ending so not much after this).
 If you want to work on this project, feel free to fork and create a pull request.
+NOTE: You will need assets for the game which are linked in the dependencies below (Unless you wana use new free assets which that's cool too)

 ## Download link:
 https://sindiewen.itch.io/neo-sf-3